 The Sig Sauer BDX App (Ballistic Data Xchange) was developed to work perfectly with KILO rangefinders and SIERRA3BDX scopes.
 It uses the Applied Ballistics Ultralite (ABU) Engine to calculate trajectories precisely.
 It takes into account factors such as bullet type, muzzle velocity, temperature, and altitude [10].
 Once the connection is established via Bluetooth, a lit hold point appears in the scope – this shows you exactly where to aim.
 The app includes an extensive bullet library and allows you to enter your own specifications.
 Environmental conditions are automatically recorded.

 The BDX 2.0 rangefinders also offer eight pre-programmed ballistic groups.
-This allows hold points up to about 460 meters to be calculated even without a smartphone [11][12].
-Additionally, the system features functions like KinETHIC, which warns of insufficient impact energy, and LevelPlex, a digital incline display [10].
+This allows for hold points to be calculated up to about 460 meters even without a smartphone [11][12].
+Additionally, the system features functions such as KinETHIC, which warns of insufficient impact energy, and LevelPlex, a digital inclination display [10].
 Below, we highlight the outstanding features of this app.

 "BDX is the easy button for the average guy who wants to extend his effective range, but who isn't interested in high-level ballistics and dialing scope knobs." – Darin Cooper, Western Hunter [10]